ndw/tarotscore/README.md

 tarotscore
 ==========

-A web app for scoring the French card game Tarot
+A web app for scoring the French card game Tarot.

+The app is hosted at [tarotscore.nwalsh.com](http://tarotscore.nwalsh.com).